 “The safety and well-being of our users is a top priority at TikTok,” a spokesperson told Parentology in response to a recent article about teens allegedly getting high from consuming large quantities of nutmeg during the Nutmeg Challenge.
 “As we make clear in our Community Guidelines, we do not allow content that encourages, promotes, or glorifies dangerous challenges that might lead to injury, and we remove reported behavior or activity that violates our guidelines.
 To help keep our platform safe, we have introduced a slate of safety features geared towards enhancing our users’ experience, including tools for reporting inappropriate content and managing privacy settings.”

-TikTok’s Family Pairing mode looks to be the next phase of the company’s plans to help parents navigate the ever-changing world of social media.
-The company has teamed up with the National PTA, National Center for Missing & Exploited Children, ConnectSafely, and Family Online Safety Institute for input.
+TikTok’s Family Pairing mode was the next phase of the company’s plans to help parents navigate the ever-changing world of social media.
+The company teamed up with the National PTA, National Center for Missing & Exploited Children, ConnectSafely, and Family Online Safety Institute for input.
 And while these changes can’t guarantee kids and teens won’t do stupid or dangerous challenges on the platform, it can help parents keep an eye on things.

 Activating TikTok Family Pairing

-The new mode won’t roll out until April 30th, but in the meantime, TikTok created the graphic below to illustrate how Family Pairing will be done.
-Parents will need to have their own TikTok account, so if you don’t have one, download the app onto your phone and create one.
+TikTok created the graphic below to illustrate how Family Pairing is done.
+Parents need to have their own TikTok account, so if you don’t have one, download the app onto your phone and create one.
 It’s super fast and easy.

 TikTok Family Pairing — Sources